 (b) has sufficient clearance for the necessary plumbing connections.

-(4) This clause applies in addition to clauses 5.12.5.2 and 5.12.6 of AS 5601/AG 601 — 2002.
+(4) This clause applies in addition to any relevant requirements in AS 5601.

+[Clause 602 amended in Gazette 21 Apr 2006 p.
+1580.]

 603. Space heating appliances

 (1) A gas space heating appliance that is not fitted with a flue must not be installed in a private dwelling unless the appliance is fitted with an approved oxygen depletion sensing system.